paopre/old-mingw-lilyponds-as-targz/README.md

 # old-mingw-lilyponds-as-targz
-Some old versions of LilyPond for Windows put into a tar.gz archive
+Some old versions of LilyPond for Windows put into a zip archive